Assistive Technology and Alternate Format Materials (e-Text)

 - Screen-reading software

 Disability Services often lends assistive technology to students who are approved for such devices.
-The assistive technology specialist can answer questions about how to borrow and train to use the equipment.
-The assistive technology specialist works with students, faculty, and staff on:
+The Assistive Technology Manager can answer questions about how to borrow and train to use the equipment and works with students, faculty, and staff on:

 - Assessments, demonstrations, and introductory training for specific technologies

 - Referrals for assistive technology instruction or comprehensive training

 Students already registered with Disability Services may schedule an appointment with the Assistive Technology Manager to review their AT accommodations in detail.

 Alternate formats are a form of assistive technology and refers to the conversion of textbooks or other reading materials into a format other than standard print.
 Such materials may be provided as a reasonable accommodation for students with print-related disabilities, including visual and reading disabilities, or physical disabilities that make it difficult to carry or hold standard reading material.